How to Stretch Your Straw Hat Easily | Six Best Methods

 2. Do not wash your Panama or any straw hats in the washing machine.
 The heavy tumbling action and clothes overload of your washing machine can damage the shape of your hat within minutes.
 Read more about how to wash straw hats.

-3. Don’t apply too much tension on your hat if they are misshapen.
+3. Don’t apply too much tension on your hat if it is misshapen.
 Always handle the straw hats by the brim and store them properly.

 4. Do not leave your hats in sunlight or heat-exposed areas, like a car seat or near the window.
-Sunlight may cause your straw hats to dry out and get stiff quickly.
+Over time, sunlight may cause your straw hats to dry out and get stiff quickly.

-5. Before you store them, make sure you dry them properly in a cool, dry environment to prevent mold growth and retain the quality for a long time.
+5. Before you store them, make sure you dry them properly in a cool, dry environment to prevent mold growth.

 Final Thoughts

-By now, you might have forgotten the thought that straw hats are difficult to stretch.
-You would have a clear idea on how to stretch your straw hat by the traditional knee method, by steaming, spraying, and blow-drying, using a hat stretcher, and removing the sweatband.
+By now, you might have forgotten that straw hats are difficult to stretch.
+You should have a clear idea on how to stretch your straw hat by the traditional knee method, by steaming, spraying, and blow-drying, using a hat stretcher, and removing the sweatband.
 If you want to stretch your Panama straw hat, you can go for the first 5 methods.
 But if it is an interwoven, sturdy straw hat, just removing the sweatband will make a lot of difference.
-So, are you going to take the first step of your preferred method?
+So, what are you waiting for?
+Let’s get to work!